 If you have additional questions about tax filing requirements, please contact TU's volunteer operations staff.

-If a chapter or council fails to file the correct form for three years running, the IRS will automatically revoke your chapter or council's exempt status.
+If a chapter or council fails to file the form 990 or 990EZ, if required as measured by gross receipts, the IRS will automatically revoke your chapter or council's exempt status.